thisisthedave/tasknotes/docs/troubleshooting.md

 **Solutions**:
 1. Disable unused event types in calendar view toggles
 2. Increase ICS subscription refresh intervals
-3. Consider disabling note indexing if you don't use the Notes view
+3. Consider disabling note indexing in Misc settings if you don't use the Notes view
 4. Reduce the number of external calendar subscriptions

 ### Natural Language Parsing Not Working